ppprakharr/ClassificationModels/README.md

-The following Repository contains porject based on Logistic regression model
+# The following Repository contains projects that are based on Classification problems